Vend AT THE

 Each business must submit a separate application - this is to make sure everyone is juried individually, that we have all the pertinent contact information for each business, as well as all the individual marketing information for each.

-All food vendors need to have proper King or Snohomish County Health Department licensing (depending on the event location) and documentation ready prior to the market!
+All food vendors need to have proper King County Health Department permitting (for Bothell events) and Snohomish County Health Department permitting (for Mountlake Terrace events) — which permit depends on the location of the event itself.
+You must have proper documentation ready prior to the market or you will not be able to vend.

 There will be a fire inspection in the morning prior to the event.
 If you do not pass this inspection, you will be sent home (and no one wants that)!